crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 1. Upload the 'all-in-one-wp-security.zip' file from the Plugins->Add New page in the WordPress administration panel.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings menu under 'WP Security' and start activating the security features of the plugin.
+3. Go to Settings menu under 'AIOS' and start activating the security features of the plugin.

 == Usage ==